Larry Thomas (racing driver)

 Larry Thomas (April 13, 1936 – January 25, 1965) was a NASCAR Grand National Series driver from Thomasville, North Carolina.
 Thomas died in a non-racing related car crash during the start of the 1965 NASCAR season.

 Driving career

-Larry Thomas began his racing career in 1956 driving hobby stocks and modifieds at Bowman-Gray Stadium.
+Thomas began his racing career in 1956 driving hobby stocks and modifieds at Bowman-Gray Stadium.
 He began his NASCAR career in 1961 driving for Wade Younts.
 His best finish was seventh at South Boston Speedway.
 During the 1962 season, Thomas encountered a significant number of mechanical failures which marred him in seventeenth place in the standings.
 His 1963 campaign did not fare much better as he ended up twenty-second in the point standings.
 1964 was Thomas' breakout season.
 Though he still suffered quite a few mechanical failures throughout the season, he finished eighth in the final point standings and earned a career-best second-place finish at Hickory Speedway.
 Also in 1964, Thomas was involved in a significant wreck at Jacksonville Speedway when he flipped over the Younts' owned Dodge.
 Thomas escaped without serious injury.